renatamarianiz/am10_group7/README.md

 3. Impact of demographic factors (population / gdp) on mortality rate
 4. Impact of human measures (testing capabilities / lockdown) on moratality rate
 5. In-depth analysis of Covids development in Sao Paulo
-6. Creation a clustering algorithm
+6. Creating a clustering algorithm

 ## Description of Story